mantidproject/mantid/docs/source/release/v3.10.0/diffraction.rst

 Powder Diffraction
 ------------------

+- ISIS Powder diffraction scripts have been released.
+These include support for GEM, PEARL and POLARIS instruments.
+For more details see the ISIS Powder documentation under API, Python category.
 - :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder>` Now supports supplying an a second ``.cal`` file for the ``GroupingFilename``.
 - New algorithm :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles>` is a wrapper around :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder>` which supports caching results
 - Bugfix in :ref:`SNAPReduce <algm-SNAPReduce>` with loading previous normalizations